- Chronic pain

 - Often there is no identifiable tissue or nerve damage, which makes centralized pain difficult to diagnose.

-- Examples of this type of pain include fibromyalgia, irritable bowel syndrome, tension headaches, neck or back pain without any structural damage, chronic fatigue syndrome.2
+- Examples of these type of pain include fibromyalgia, irritable bowel syndrome, tension headaches, neck or back pain without any structural damage, chronic fatigue syndrome.